 Sources of Aggregate Demand Shocks

-Match each economic scenario with its most direct initial effect on the aggregate demand curve.
+Match each economic scenario with the autonomous component of aggregate demand it would most directly affect, causing a parallel shift in the aggregate demand curve.

 Learn After